In a previous post I did some research about my uncle who died in WWII. I didn't see the comments until today.

 Praying by your ritual flame

-It creates energy and destroys me into carbon
+It creates energy and destroys me

 It is my being